Pennsylvania PPE stockpiled at Farm Show site, Republican state senator claims

 That site noted at the time that as far back as last October, the state chapter of the Public Interest Research Group (PIRG) was noting that Pennsylvania’s nursing homes were experiencing shortages in PPE.

-More than half of Pennsylvania’s 12,600 coronavirus deaths have been linked to the state’s long-ter-care facilities, The Daily Times of Delaware County reported.
+More than half of Pennsylvania’s 12,600 coronavirus deaths have been linked to the state’s long-term-care facilities, The Daily Times of Delaware County reported.

 Fox News' Charles Creitz contributed to this story.